-- 6.9 Site 13 - The Neighbourhood Plan Steering Group had some concerns about the potential figure of 8 dwellings at Site 13; this figure is considerably higher than the threshold of up to 3 houses most widely supported by local residents in their responses to the questionnaire.
+6.12 Site 13 - The Neighbourhood Plan Steering Group had some concerns about the potential figure of 8 dwellings at Site 13; this figure is considerably higher than the threshold of up to 3 houses most widely supported by local residents in their responses to the questionnaire.
 Objective H3 proposed in earlier versions of the Plan to limit development of individual sites to 4 houses in response to the questionnaire results.
 However, the results of the questionnaire also indicated a 50/50 split for support / objections to sites with 3 to 10 houses.
-Therefore, following further consideration, this Objective has been revised in the Draft Plan and now proposes that individual sites should be limited to no more than 6 houses.
+Therefore, following further consideration, this Objective was revised in the Draft Plan and now proposes that individual sites should be limited to no more than 6 houses.
 It is considered that such sites are still fairly modest in scale, whilst allowing for increased economic viability.
 Overall the development of several sites across the Parish with 1 to 6 units on each site should help to maintain the local character of scattered individual and small groups of properties across the Parish and within the settlements.
 Therefore, it is proposed that only part of Site 13 should be developed, and that housing on the site should be for a maximum of 6 units.
-The landowner for Site 13 has agreed by email correspondence with the Steering Group (see Appendix IV) that the site should be developed for no more than 6 houses. - 6.10 Site 12 Also during the informal consultation on the Preferred Option plan further discussions were held with the landowner of Site 12.
-The boundary of this site has been amended in response to a proposed change to the access across land to the north of the site, which the Steering Group understands has been agreed in principle with the landowner of the access strip.
-The landowner of Site 12 has also advised that 6 houses will need to be delivered on the site in order for the site to be viable. - 6.11 Sites 9 and 10 are located a short distance away from the main concentration of houses at Monkhide.
-However, the Site Assessment Report notes that for Sites 9 and 10 there is access to some infrastructure and potential access to an adopted highway, and, although they are both outside the previously defined settlement boundary for Monkhide, the
+The landowner for Site 13 has agreed by email correspondence with the Steering Group (see Appendix IV) that the site should be developed for no more than 6 houses.

+6.13 Site 12 - Also during the informal consultation on the Preferred Option plan further discussions were held with the landowner of Site 12.
+The boundary of this site has been amended in response to a proposed change to the access across land to the north of the site.
+The landowner of Site 12 originally advised that 6 houses would need to be delivered on the site in order for the site to be viable, however during the Regulation 14 consultation process a representation was submitted from the landowner suggesting 4 units.
+The Parish Council would prefer the lower limit of 4 units, however 6 units would be considered acceptable subject to suitable design, layout etc.